x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/migrate-to-exchange-online.md

 ## Step 7: Finalize the public folder migration (public folder downtime required)

-Before you can complete your public folder migration, you need to confirm that there are no other public folder mailbox moves or public folder moves going on in your on-premises Exchange environment.
-To do this, use the `Get-MoveRequest` and `Get-PublicFolderMoveRequest` cmdlets to list any existing public folder moves.
+Please check following, before you can complete your public folder migration:

+1. Confirm that there are no other public folder mailbox moves or public folder moves going on in your on-premises Exchange     environment.
+To do this, use the `Get-MoveRequest` and `Get-PublicFolderMoveRequest` cmdlets to list any existing public folder
+    moves.
 If there are any moves in progress, or in the **Completed** state, remove them.

+2. Ensure the migration batch and individual migration requests have successfully synced.

+Run the following command in EXO PowerShell to get the details:

+`Get-MigrationBatch |?{$_.MigrationType -like "*PublicFolder*"} | ft *last*sync*`

+`Get-PublicFolderMailboxMigrationRequest | Get-PublicFolderMailboxMigrationRequestStatistics |ft targetmailbox,*last*sync*`

+The LastSyncedDate (on migration batch) and LastSuccessfulSyncTimestamp (on individual jobs) should be within last 7 days.
+If it is too far off, like older than a month or so, you may want to take a look at public folder migration requests and ensure all the requests were synced recently.

-Microsoft recommends re-running the following command at this point, to ensure that any new mail-enabled public folders are synchronized with Exchange Online:
+3. Microsoft recommends re-running the following command at this point, to ensure that any new mail-enabled public folders are synchronized with Exchange Online:

 ```
 .\Sync-ModernMailPublicFolders.ps1 -Credential (Get-Credential) -CsvSummaryFile:sync_summary.csv